Home Vancouver’s Sea to Sky Region Whistler Village and Ski Resort Whistler Pride and Ski Festival

 Snowball Closing Party

 This is not a snowball fight, rather it’s a blowout party to end off the festival.
 The Whistler Conference Centre is turned into a nightclub that attendees can party in from 10:00 pm until 4:00 am.
 There are lights, music and other effects in the building along with a DJ and plenty of dancing.
-This event happen on January 25th in 2024.
+This event last happened on January 25th in 2024.

 Other Whistler Activities